Expensent

 7. Category E — The forwarding-chain problem (the real root cause most guides miss)

-Here's the one most troubleshooting articles never mention.
-If you've verified your secondary login, confirmed the file format, waited out the SmartScan queue, and the forwarded receipt from Gmail or Outlook stillfails — the problem isn't on Expensify's side.
-It's the forwarding chain.
+Here's the one many troubleshooting articles underplay.
+If you've verified your secondary login, confirmed the file format, waited out the SmartScan queue, and the forwarded receipt from Gmail or Outlook still fails, the problem may be the forwarding chain rather than SmartScan itself.

 When Gmail or Outlook auto-forward a message, they don't just relay it untouched.
-They rewrite the envelope.
+They can change message headers or envelope details that sender-matching systems rely on.
 Specifically:

 What Gmail/Outlook auto-forward does to your receipt email